 - If the vote is in favor of the Challenger, the Newsroom will be removed from the Civil Registry, and the Newsroom’s deposit will revert to the Challenger and majority voters.

-- Prior to enacting these outcomes, anyone may appeal its case to the Civil Council, which is required to describe the Constitutional rationale for its decision with at least one public report, issued by the majority; it may at the discretion of its individual members produce multiple reports from Council members who voted with the majority, as well as one or more reports from members who voted with the minority.
+- Prior to enacting these outcomes, anyone may appeal its case to the Civil Council, which is required to describe the Constitutional rationale for its decision with at least one public report, issued by the majority.
+Dissenting Council Members may publish their own reports.
+Council votes will be made public.

-- The Council’s decision is subject to a two-thirds supermajority veto.
+- The Council’s decision is subject to a supermajority veto.

-Civil is a social contract entered into by its network participants in service of supporting a free, open and sustainable press for all.
-That contract is embodied in this Statement of Core Values and Purpose and Framework, or Constitution, hereby the framework for steering consensus over all network-wide governance disputes, and upheld and amended as necessary by the Newsmakers and citizen participants who make up the community of token-holders.
+Civil is a social contract entered into by its CVL Token Holders in service of supporting a free, open and trustworthy press for all.
+That contract is embodied in this Constitution.
+The Constitutional framework for steering consensus over all network-wide governance disputes-- as it is or as amended -- by the Journalists, Newsrooms, and the people who make up the Community of Token Holders.

-Through the enactment and collective maintenance of the values and purpose expressed herein, the Civil community expects to see ethical and necessary journalism flourish as far into the future as a free, fair and just society will allow.
+Through the enactment and collective maintenance of the purpose (paragraph IV) and values as expressed in the Journalism ethics policy (paragraph V), the Civil Community expects to see ethical and trustworthy journalism flourish far into the future.

 Appendix I: Year One Parameters